simulation-tree/simulation/README.md

 Normally if a program is finished, the status code in the `Finish` function will be the same as the one returned by the `Update` function.
 But in the case that the program is disposed before it finishes, the status code will be `StatusCode.Termination`.

+### Update order

+For all operations, systems are iterated upon first, then programs.